WDD 131: Dynamic Web Fundamentals

 What code should go into the condition true block { ... }?

-• Move the code that you wrote in the last activity into this if block in order to support the correct flow of the program.
+• Move the code that you wrote in the last activity into this if block to support the correct flow of the program.

-Check Your Understanding The user clicks Add Chapter button and the program checks to make sure that the input field is not empty.
-Then it is OK to start creating and populating elements.
+Check Your Understanding When the user clicks the Add Chapter button, the program checks to make sure that the input field is not empty.
+If the input is valid, the program creates and populates the list elements.

 • Add an event listener to the delete button that removes the li element when clicked.